Skip to content

 explanatory film

-Explanatory films are short animated videos that explain content step by step.
-Illustrations, animations, and a narrator's voice guide viewers through the topic.
-Typical characteristics • Content is presented in a linear and chronological manner. • Combination of animation, text, and speech. • Usually between 60 seconds and a few minutes long.
-Strengths • Emotional and entertaining. • Content can be grasped quickly. • Well suited for marketing and product communication. • Ideal for websites, presentations, or social media.
-Limitations • Content is often quickly forgotten • Complex relationships can only be presented to a limited extent • Discussion or interaction is hardly possible • Content can only be absorbed in the given order Typical areas of application • Marketing and product communication • Image films • Short training content • Social media
+Explanatory videos are short animated videos that present content step by step.
+Illustrations, animations, and a voice-over guide viewers through the topic.
+Typical characteristics • Content is presented in a linear and chronological manner • Combination of animation, text, and voice-over • Usually between 60 seconds and a few minutes long Strengths • Emotional and entertaining • Content is easy to grasp quickly • Well-suited for marketing and product communication • Ideal for websites, presentations, or social media Limitations • Content is often quickly forgotten • Complex concepts can only be presented to a limited extent • Discussion or interaction is hardly possible • Content can only be viewed in the specified order Typical applications • Marketing and product communication • Image films • Short training content • Social media

 Graphic recording

 Graphic recording involves visualizing content live during an event.
-An illustrator spontaneously summarizes discussions, presentations, or workshops in a large drawing.
-Typical characteristics • Created live during an event • Content is drawn in parallel with the discussion • The result is a visual documentation of the event Strengths • High wow factor at events • Discussions are made visible • Creates attention in the room • Supports workshops and conferences Limitations • Content is created spontaneously and can only be planned to a limited extent • Structure results from the course of the event • Complex overall contexts are difficult to represent • Long-term use is often limited Typical areas of application • Conferences • Workshops • Events • Visual documentation of discussions
+An illustrator spontaneously summarizes conversations, presentations, or workshops in a large drawing.
+Typical characteristics • Created live during an event • Content is drawn in real time as the discussion unfolds • The result is a visual record of the event Strengths • High “wow” factor at events • Discussions are made visible • Captures the audience’s attention • Supports workshops and conferences Limitations • Content is created spontaneously and can only be planned to a limited extent • Structure emerges from the course of the event • Complex overall contexts are difficult to represent • Long-term use is often limited Typical applications • Conferences • Workshops • Events • Visual documentation of discussions

 Big pictures and strategic explanatory images

-A big picture is a large, strategically developed illustration that depicts a topic as a complete system.
-Instead of presenting content step by step, connections, interactions, and perspectives become visible at the same time.
-This creates a common understanding of complex topics.
-Typical characteristics • A large image with many interconnected scenes • Content can be explored freely • Suitable for presentations, workshops, and discussions Strengths • Complex relationships become understandable • Interactions become visible • Ideal for strategy, transformation, and processes • Supports dialogue and joint discussion • Can be used long-term (posters, presentations, workshops) Limitations • Requires careful content development • Larger formats require space • Less suitable for very short marketing messages Typical areas of application • Strategy communication • Change management • Internal communication • Workshops and training courses • Sales of complex solutions
+A Big Picture is a large, strategically designed illustration that depicts a topic as a holistic system.
+Instead of presenting content step by step, connections, interactions, and perspectives become visible all at once.
+This fosters a shared understanding of complex topics.
+Typical characteristics • a large image with many interconnected scenes • content can be freely explored • suitable for presentations, workshops, and discussions Strengths • complex relationships become understandable • interactions become visible • ideal for strategy, transformation, and processes • supports dialogue and collaborative discussion • usable long-term (posters, presentations, workshops) Limitations • Requires careful content development • Larger formats require space • Less suitable for very short marketing messages Typical Applications • Strategy communication • Change management • Internal communication • Workshops and training sessions • Sales of complex solutions

 Direct comparison of visualization formats